robinloeffel/angular-babel-seed/readme.md

     gulp

-This will install all packages, transpile ES6 to ES5 (with sourcemaps for debugging) and run a server at [localhost:3000](http://localhost:3000).
+This will install all packages, transpile ES6 to ES5 (with sourcemaps for debugging), run a server at [localhost:3000](http://localhost:3000) and watch the source files for changes.

 ## Guide
 ### Configuring Babel for Angular 2